zakagan/DoomsdayCalc/README.md

 # DoomsdayCalc

-This project implements John Conway's Doomsday algoritm to find the day of the weekfor user provided dates.
+This project implements John Conway's Doomsday algorithm to find the day of the week for user provided dates.
 Dates are parsed from the command line using the getopt standard, with several options for entering dates.
 When multiple dates are provided the number of days between dates is reported.

+I started with some code from [this old page on code project](https://www.codeproject.com/articles/2501/any-day-of-the-week-using-the-doomsday-rule).
+I noticed some issues and decided to build a more complete version of what orginal author Paul J. Weiss uploaded.
 No built-in date or time libraries have been used.
 The programming behind this project is broken into two main parts:

 1. Parsing and organizing user provided date formats

 2. Processing them to find the day of the week and distance between dates.

 These two elements come together to handle holidays.
-Some holidays occur on specifics days of the weeek, like Easter Sunday or Memorial Day Monday.
+Some holidays occur on specifics days of the weeek rather than specific dates, like Easter Sunday or Memorial Day Monday.
 Users can provide a year and a holiday and DoomsdayCalc will find the date where that holiday falls in that year, along with the day of the week.
 If the user enters in a date that turns out to be a holiday, DoomsdayCalc will recognize it as well.

 ## Example Problem